Christian Education at St Andrew’s Anglican College is founded upon the Christian worldview of the Anglican Church.

 - Christian Education often has links to Chapels

-- Christian Education is taught primarily by the Heads of Christian Ministry, creating links between classroom, worship and pastoral ministry
+- Christian Education is taught by the Christian Ministry Team, creating links between classroom, worship and pastoral ministry

 - We’re not all Christians and we’re not all Anglicans (understanding our context and culture)

-- Christian Education classes that are inclusive and informative
+- Christian Education classes are inclusive and informative

 - Creating opportunities for voluntary growth and involvement - Communion, Alpha, Confirmation and Baptism